Getting Started with b

 Custom File Paths

-You can specify custom file paths for binaries using the file
+You can specify custom file paths for binaries using the file field.
+This allows you to:

 - Point to existing binaries on your system